 Having a complex ecosystem of cloud-based applications and solutions is for many businesses, a necessary approach to providing a broad spectrum of scalable products and services.
 However; the bigger that ecosystem becomes, the more challenging it gets to manage the way those different applications support and communicate with each other.

-Enter cloud integration. (what is cloud integration?)
+Enter cloud integration.
 An approach to connecting up your tools through a single integration platform, so that you may easily manage the comings and goings of data, requests and work across your cloud-based software.
 But for many IT leaders, this is a long and challenging project, full of pot-holes and trip wires.
 So, to help guide you through the common mistakes and achieve the greatest success, here are our ONEiO top three mistakes to avoid.

 1. Don't just "check the packet" for an API

 Mistake #1: Don’t just ‘check the packet’ for an API

 Connecting the dots with API’s is not an effective or scalable solution when it comes to big integration work.
 APIs are too simple, can only communicate usefully in one direction and often require some hand-coded support to function well.
 This makes relying on API’s a weak choice for cloud integration.